getsentry/symbolicator/docs/api/symbolicate-jvm.md

 - `modules`: A list of source code files with a corresponding debug id that were loaded during JVM code execution.
 The list is handled by the Sentry source.
 - `stacktrace`: A list of stacktraces to symbolicate.
+  - `exception`: (_optional_) The stacktrace exception which will have its module and type fields remapped.
+Necessary for applying [rewrite rules](https://r8.googlesource.com/r8/+/refs/heads/main/doc/retrace.md#rewriteframe-introduced-at-version-2_0).
   - `frames`: A list of frames with corresponding `abs_path`, `lineno`, and other optional fields like `colno` or minified `function` name.
 This list is assumed to be ordered according to the `frame_order` option (see below).
 - `release_package`: Name of Sentry `release` for the processed request.